(Exceptions to the rules are at the discretion of BHi management)

-No player can score more than 3 goals in 1 game.
+No player can score more than 3 goals in 1 game including overtime.
 A penalty can be given if the referee believes that the player continues to score goals (after scoring 3) on purpose.
 A player that scores 3 goals in 1 game can participate in the shootout.

-Youth teams can pick up players from the same division or lower to assure to have 2 subs on the bench.
-A goalie may be picked up at any time.
+Youth teams can pick up players from the same division or lower to assure to have 3 subs on the bench.
+A goalie may be picked up at any time.\

 MENS LEAGUE RULES AND REGULATIONS